SeanAtsatt/cursorless-gpt-help/README.md

 ## 📁 Project Files

-All files should live in your `~/.bin/` directory:
+All files are assumed to live in the same directory.
+For myself I put them in my `~/.bin/` directory:

 ```
 ~/.bin/